LuizMateuss/Pet-Care/README.md

 # PetCare 🐾

+## Welcome to PetCare 🐾
+PetCare is not just an app; it's a community dedicated to connecting pet caregivers with loving pet owners for delightful and secure walks. 🌟

 ## Description

 PetCare is an application designed to connect pet caregivers with pet owners for delightful and safe walks. 🐶 Whether you're a caring pet parent or a dedicated caregiver, PetCare makes finding the perfect match easy and enjoyable.